Share with a friend

-Thankfully, there are plenty of ways to cut out excess sugar and help your cells stand up and pay attention!
+Over time, this makes it harder for the body to use energy effectively, creating a whole host of health issues.
+Thankfully, there are plenty of ways to cut out excess sugar and help your cells stand up and pay attention again!

 Simple carbohydrates aren’t just found in cakes and cookies; they are often hidden in the unlikeliest of places, such as: